shyam-anand/openai-chatgpt/README.md

    ```

 You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
 For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).

+## Speech to Text

+Once the flask app is up and running, goto [http://localhost:5000/s2t](localhost:5000/s2t).
+Upload an mp3 containing the speech, and submit.